Table of contents:

 See also Advice: Consider adopting a bin of composting worms to live under your sink.

 If youāre interested in starting plants from seed (which I recommend for the proximity to that first miraculous appearance of life) Johnnyās Selected Seeds seems to be a reputable and thoughtful research-based provider ā even Martha Stewartās garden is sown with Johnnyās seeds.
-Hereās a guide to when to plant.

 NPR made a cool explainer when the zones were updated recently:

-A lot of edibles are annuals, so knowing your last and first frost date tells you how long your growing season is.
+A lot of edibles (and cut flowers) are annuals, so knowing your last and first frost date tells you how long your growing season is.
 Some plants mature quickly, some take so long that you may need to give them a head start indoors so that they will produce before theyāre killed by the first frost.

 But donāt forget about perennial trees and shrubs.
 Older generations in my family planted carefully selected fruit trees in the 70s and 80s and 90s and somehow Iām still harvesting them all these years later. šĀ

-How to grow
+How to grow šŖ“š

 If you donāt have a yard, you can still grow things in containers.